xmake-io/xmake-docs/manual.md

 In the rule script, you can get the extended flag value set in the target by `target:values("markdown.flags")`.

 <p class="tip">
 The specific extension configuration name will be different according to different rules.
-Currently, you can refer to the description of related rules: [built-in rules] (#built-in rules)
+Currently, you can refer to the description of related rules: [built-in rules](#built-in rules)
 </p>

 ##### target:add_values